 We all agree that hobbyist or engineer should have proper bench oscilloscope for everyday use.
 They have all standard features including built in screen, interchangeable probes and convenient knob controls.
 Anyway if you are looking for temporary cheap solution, you can try building your own oscilloscope.
 Luckily you don’t have to make it from scratch because there are many projects and kits available that are cheap but powerful enough to fit most of basic needs.

 STM32F103R board is a simple and easy development board to learn STM32 microcontroller programming.
 Its heart is STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
-It can be clocked at maximum 72MHz frequency and is considered to be a medium-density performance line microcontroller.
-Other features include USB, CAN, 7 timers, 2ADCs and 9 communication interfaces.
-Development board has several nice features to get started with.
-First of all it has RS232 interface for communicating and accessing bootloader.
-There also is a USB 2.0 full speed interface connector that also can work as power supply.
+It can be clocked at the maximum 72MHz frequency and is considered to be a medium-density performance line microcontroller.
+Other features include USB, CAN, seven timers, 2ADCs, and nine communication interfaces.
+Development board has several nice features to get started.
+First of all, it has an RS232 interface for communicating and accessing bootloader.
+There also is a USB 2.0 full speed interface connector that also can work as the power supply.
 Next is a JTAG connector to program microcontroller using tools like J-Link adapter.
-Two push buttons and two progammable LEDs are hardwired to MCU pins alongside all I/Os connectors.
+Two push buttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.